NoroffFEU/development-platforms/mysql-case-study.md

 - ENUM, which is short for enumeration.
 Is a string object where a set of values are enumerated.
   Think of this as an array of string values, each value has an index and only one value can be selected at the time.
-  ENUMs store the string values as numbers to save data and returns strings when retieved.
+  ENUMs store the string values as numbers to save data and returns strings when retrieved.
   Only one index can be selected at the time.

 SET

 - SET are in many ways similar to ENUMs.
 SET allows you to select many options, as opposed to ENUM which only allows one.
   A SET column can have up to 64 members.
-  An error will occur if the values are duplicated when stict SQL mode is active.
+  An error will occur if the values are duplicated when strict SQL mode is active.
   Some argue that SET can be an inefficient way to store data because of it's limiting storage capacity when working with a "many to many relationship"

 ##### Date and Time Data Types